SwerveRobotics/swerverobotics.github.io/docs/news/botswana_2025/2025_botswana_blog.md

 ![Group photo building LEGO missions](botswana_images/LEGO%20mission%20building.jpg)

 For lunch we enjoyed a nice meal at a restaurant in the local mall before heading to a small grocery store to pick up some food for lunch tomorrow.
+We saw an automatic bread slicer!

 ![An automatic bread slicer](botswana_images/Bread%20cutter.jpg)